 As Easter approaches, your children may be asking you questions about Jesus.
-Maybe they are hearing things in church or questions are arising as you go through An Expectant Easter.
+Maybe they are hearing things in church or questions are arising as they read through picture books that share the gospel.
 You may feel intimidated by the idea of clearly explaining the gospel to your children.
 Maybe you have this idea that they couldn’t possibly understand it fully, so why try?
 Or maybe you personally don’t understand it, so how could you possibly explain it to them?
 You might be wondering how to help your child understand things that are still a mystery to you.
 What a beautiful opportunity to journey together!
 I have learned so many of the most important things in life alongside my children.
 Let me encourage you to push through those awkward feelings and make this a priority in your home.

 Not Rushing the Gospel

 Rather than viewing this as a one-time event, realize that teaching our children about Jesus is more of a journey, than a sprint.
 My first piece of advice is not to pressure or push.
 Your role as their parent is to share the truths of the gospel often and to allow the Holy Spirit to open your child's heart.
 If this Easter season is the first time you have opened the Bible with your child or have had these conversations, let me challenge you to make it a continual part of your life.

 It can be tempting to rush to the last point and seek what may be a premature response from a child by inviting them to respond by saying a prayer before they have an adequate understanding of what the gospel really is.
 It serves children best long-term when parents ensure that their child clearly understands the full message of God’s redemption—which includes the story of creation, the Fall, and God’s restoration through Jesus Christ, before jumping to the “punch line” of how to respond.